 Readability and Accuracy

-Readability refers to the lowest denominator by which you can read a weight on a given balance.
+Readability refers to the lowest digit or quantity by which you can read a weight on a given balance.
 For example, many precision balances will allow you to read to 1mg, whereas many analytical balances will give readings to 0.1mg.

 Generally, the lower the readability, the more accurate the balance will be.
 That being said, readability is not the same thing as accuracy.
 Accuracy refers to how closely the determined result matches the true value.